 Shine’s clients include major music labels who represent the likes of BTS, Big Bang, Blackpink, and many more of Korea’s most successful music groups.
 With a tight team of five workers, Shine hand-crafts hundreds of outfits per month for K-pop celebrities and their backup dancers.

-There’s no question that K-pop’s allure is drawn from the extremely addictive tunes and frighteningly flashy dance moves, but part of it also has to do with these idols’ impeccably dolled-up image.
+There’s no question that K-pop’s allure is drawn from extremely addictive tunes and flashy dance moves, but part of it also has to do with the idols’ impeccably dolled-up image.
 Head-to-toe styling, perfectly set hair, and coordinated outfits are what complete the magic.
 And while K-pop stars are often seen wearing the latest luxury brands straight from the runway, most groups can’t afford to dress their members — sometimes over a dozen of them — in thousand-dollar outfits all the time.
 Not even BTS.

 That’s where places like Shine come in.

 In a modest space of about 1,500 square feet, Yubong Jung, founder of Shine, orchestrates his team throughout the production process of each piece of clothing.
 Each worker — who averages an age of well past 60 — has their own desk and dedicated set of tasks.
 Jung is the patternmaker who draws the blueprint on the starting fabric.
 Then, a cutter cuts the fabric according to the pattern, and hands the materials to a sewer.
 Once sewed, another worker attaches hardware like zippers, buttons, and other details.
 The last person is for the “finisher,” who puts finishing touches like cutting off extra thread, and ironing and steaming the piece before it is delivered.

 “On average, we probably make over 50 sets of clothing per week,” Jung said, holding up a sheer pink ruffle crop top made for Jennie, a member of Blackpink.